AsposeImaging/blog/_posts/2018-08-16-Working-with-icc-profiles-in-Aspose.Imaging.md

 ```

 ### Color profiles in JPEG
-<a href="https://apireference.aspose.com/net/imaging/aspose.imaging.fileformats.jpeg/jpegimage/">JpegImage</a> contains four properties related to color profiles. <a href="https://apireference.aspose.com/net/imaging/aspose.imaging.fileformats.jpeg/jpegimage/properties/rgbcolorprofile">RgbColorProfile</a> and <a href="https://apireference.aspose.com/net/imaging/aspose.imaging.fileformats.jpeg/jpegimage/properties/cmykcolorprofile">CmykColorProfile</a>, likewise to PSD, are used for CMYK and YCCK JPEG images when loading the image. <a href="https://apireference.aspose.com/net/imaging/aspose.imaging.fileformats.jpeg/jpegimage/properties/destinationcmykcolorprofile">DestinationCmykColorProfile</a> and <a href="https://apireference.aspose.com/net/imaging/aspose.imaging.fileformats.jpeg/jpegimage/properties/destinationrgbcolorprofile">DestinationRgbColorProfile</a> are applied when a JpegImage is saved, and should be paired with opponent profile - i.e. when using DestinationCmykColorProfile RgbColorProfile should be set to a corresponding profile, and when using DestinationRgbColorProfile CmykColorProfile should be set to a corresponding profile too.
+<a href="https://apireference.aspose.com/net/imaging/aspose.imaging.fileformats.jpeg/jpegimage/">JpegImage</a> contains four properties related to color profiles. <a href="https://apireference.aspose.com/net/imaging/aspose.imaging.fileformats.jpeg/jpegimage/properties/rgbcolorprofile">RgbColorProfile</a> and <a href="https://apireference.aspose.com/net/imaging/aspose.imaging.fileformats.jpeg/jpegimage/properties/cmykcolorprofile">CmykColorProfile</a>, likewise to PSD, are used for CMYK and YCCK JPEG images when loading the image. <a href="https://apireference.aspose.com/net/imaging/aspose.imaging.fileformats.jpeg/jpegimage/properties/destinationcmykcolorprofile">DestinationCmykColorProfile</a> and <a href="https://apireference.aspose.com/net/imaging/aspose.imaging.fileformats.jpeg/jpegimage/properties/destinationrgbcolorprofile">DestinationRgbColorProfile</a> are applied when a JpegImage is saved, and should be paired with opponent profile - i.e. when using DestinationCmykColorProfile, RgbColorProfile should be set to a corresponding profile, and when using DestinationRgbColorProfile, CmykColorProfile should be set to a corresponding profile too.
 Here is an example that shows use of profiles when loading image:
 ```csharp
 using (JpegImage image = (JpegImage)Image.Load("image.jpg"))